MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/configurations/configData.md

 ---
-ms.date:  06/12/2017
-keywords:  dsc,powershell,configuration,setup
+description: This topic describes the structure of the ConfigurationData hashtable.
+This allows you to create a single configuration that can be used for multiple nodes or for different environments. ms.date: 06/12/2017
 title: Using configuration data
-description: This topic describes the structure of the ConfigurationData hashtable.
-This allows you to create a single configuration that can be used for multiple nodes or for different environments.
 ---

 # Using configuration data in DSC